-Amazon PPC 101: A Time of Crisis and Opportunity for Sellers (Plus a Free Tool)
+Amazon PPC 101: An Opportunity for E-Commerce Sellers (Plus a Free Tool)

-We’re in the middle of a pandemic, and for sellers on Amazon, the conversation surrounding Pay Per Click (PPC) advertising no longer has to do with whether it’s being used.
+Fingers crossed, we’re coming to the end of the pandemic, and for e-commerce sellers, the conversation surrounding Pay Per Click (PPC) Amazon advertising campaigns no longer has to do with whether they’re being used.

 Yes, they’re being used.

-Amazon PPC management is THE way to make sure that buyers are aware of your Amazon products.
+Amazon PPC management is THE way to help make sure that buyers see your Amazon product in their search result.

 Why is PPC Important for Amazon Sellers?